OlliePugh/COA220/README.md

 * Press the arrows in order that they were displayed in the pattern
 * As the game goes on the longer the length of the pattern will be and more types of buttons will be added to the pattern

-If you enter an incorrect arrow the game will end, if your score was one of the top 10 recored on the device then you will be prompted to enter a 3 digit long name
+If you enter an incorrect arrow the game will end, if your score was one of the top 10 recorded on the device then you will be prompted to enter a 3 digit long name

 * Use the up and down keys to choose my initials and use the right and left keys to navigate the initial currently being changed
 * Press the right button to save your username